aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 # Goals

-- Understand Assymmetric IRB
+- Understand Asymmetric IRB
-- Configure Assymmetric IRB
+- Configure Asymmetric IRB
 # Tasks

 ## Summary
 - Configure the Overlay using VXLAN with EVPN on Leaf3
-- Establish Connectivity Between Host 1 and Host 2 in VRF vrf1
+- Establish Connectivity Between Host1, Host2, Host11 and Host22 in VRF vrf1
 - Identify VNIs used for encapsulation
-- Identify Route Types used in a assymmetric EVPN IRB setup
+- Identify Route Types used in a asymmetric EVPN IRB setup

 ## Detailed Tasks
 - Launch lab 6 from the Arista Test Drive